Cancer in Avian and Exotic Pets

 Lymphosarcoma is the most common tumor of guinea pigs, rabbits, ferrets, pot-bellied pigs and similar exotic pets.
 And just as with humans, the best way to detect this cancer in pets is to regularly feel for lumps, bumps or swellings.

 There are ways to reduce the chances of certain cancers.
-For example, spaying and neutering your pet prior to their first heat cycle or puberty will virtually eliminate the risk of development mammary cancer, significantly diminish the likelihood of prostate cancer, and for obvious reasons completely eliminate the risk of ovarian, uterine or testicular cancer.
+If possible, spaying and neutering your pet prior to their first heat cycle or puberty will virtually eliminate the risk of development mammary cancer, significantly diminish the likelihood of prostate cancer, and for obvious reasons completely eliminate the risk of ovarian, uterine or testicular cancer.

 Unlike humans, who suffer from multiple chemotherapy side effects, rabbits, guinea pigs, pot-bellied pigs and such don’t have as many problems.
 For instance, most small animals don’t have major weight loss and don’t lose their hair following treatments.
 However, if they are in the advanced stages they can undergo a loss of appetite.